 Kritsa, situated amphitheatrical on a rock cliff, is one of Crete’s top gorgeous villages.
 The people of Kritsa uphold historic Cretan customs and traditions.
-Kritsa is considered one of the most important centers of Cretan folk and weaving art.
+Kritsa is considered one of the most important centres of Cretan folk and weaving art.
 If you plan to visit Kritsa, here are some essential things you should know.

-The famous Bysantine Church of Panagia Kera
+The famous Byzantine Church of Panagia Kera

 One of the highlights you can expect to see in Kritsa is the Panagia Kera Church.
 Thousands of tourists visit the church every year to take in its religious and historical significance.
-The church is located in Logari, which is just one kilometer east of Kritsa village, and is one of the most popular Byzantine monuments in Crete (13th-14th A.D.).
-The Virgin Mary’s Assumption, Saint Anthony, and Saint Anna are all honored in this triple-nave Byzantine church.
+The church is located in Logari, which is just one kilometre east of Kritsa village, and is one of the most popular Byzantine monuments in Crete (13th-14th A.D.).
+The Virgin Mary’s Assumption, Saint Anthony, and Saint Anna are all honoured in this triple-nave Byzantine church.

 The church features antique wall paintings and relics.
 Each aisle features paintings from various periods depicting different religious themes.
 The oldest paintings, which exhibit a variety of styles, are found in the center aisle, which is devoted to the Assumption of the Virgin.
 The addition of the other two aisles was added later on.

 The paintings on the south aisle are the best maintained.
-In contrary to the more stylized paintings of the time, these paintings portray the narrative of Anna, the Virgin Mary’s mother, with sensitivity and empathy.
+In contrast to the more stylized paintings of the time, these paintings portray the narrative of Anna, the Virgin Mary’s mother, with sensitivity and empathy.
 The north aisle is dedicated to St. Anthony and depicts the Second Coming of Christ.